nicolenwd/nicolenwd/README.md

 # About Me 👋

-Hi, I'm a graduate student in Columbia University's Quantitative Methods in Social Sciences program.
+Hi, I'm a graduate student in social data science.
 My coursework focuses on Natural Language Processing, Machine Learning/Deep Learning, data analysis and databases.
-I am particularly interested in the application of Data Science to policy areas like social policy, healthcare and diplomacy.
+I am particularly interested in the application of Data Science to healthcare, education and other social policy areas.

 - 👨🏽‍💻 Working on my thesis comparing sentiment towards COVID-19 restrictions in Singapore on Facebook vs Reddit
 - 🌱 Exploring deep learning with keras, database querying with MySQL and app development with Flask
-- 🤔 Looking for any tips on sentiment analysis with VADER or other ML models
+- 🤔 Looking for any tips on sentiment analysis with VADER or other ML models, especially for Singlish text
 - ⚡ Fun fact: I'm a competitive ballroom and latin dancer!